LadybirdBrowser/ladybird/Documentation/ProcessArchitecture.md

-# SerenityOS Browser process architecture
+# Ladybird Browser process architecture

 *NOTE: This document is partly aspirational, in that the state of the code does not yet fully reflect what's described here.
 Implementation is underway.*

-The SerenityOS web browser (**"Browser"**) uses a multi-process architecture to improve stability and security in the face of arbitrary (and possibly hostile) web content.
+The Ladybird web browser uses a multi-process architecture to improve stability and security in the face of arbitrary (and possibly hostile) web content.

 ## Process overview